Eros483/RagToolkitServer/README.md

 # 🧠 RAG-Toolkit

 A modular, GPU-accelerated Retrieval-Augmented Generation system built for [Critical AI](https://criticalai.in/).
-This toolkit integrates a FastAPI backend and a Streamlit frontend, with support for `llama-cpp-python` and custom embeddings.
+This toolkit integrates a FastAPI backend and a Streamlit frontend, with support for `llama-cpp-python` LLMs and custom embeddings.

+Everything runs completely locally, and offline, protecting your data, and removing any privacy concerns.

 ---